Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Finite Blocklength Regime

-The parity-check matrix of the overall LDPC code is obtained by interleaving the columns of the subcode parity-check matrices as $(\matrH_1\> \matrH_2\> \cdots\> \matrH_{N''})$ and removing any all-zero columns.
-See Fig.~\ref{Fig:ConcGraph} and refer to~\cite[Sec.~V-D]{1397934} for further details.
+The parity-check matrix of the overall LDPC code is obtained by interleaving the columns of the subcode parity-check matrices as $(\matrH_1\> \matrH_2\> \cdots\> \matrH_{N''})$, and removing any all-zero columns.
+See also Fig.~\ref{Fig:ConcGraph} and refer to~\cite[Sec.~V-D]{1397934} for further details.

-\begin{remark} In our simulations, instead of performing joint iterative decoding between the inner and outer code stages at every iteration, we apply BCJR decoding at the inner stage once every $5-10$ iterations of message passing within the outer stage.
-This approach improves the convergence characteristics of the turbo decoder for short blocklengths while providing substantial computational savings for large blocklengths, as performing one iteration of BCJR decoding for a trellis code of rate $m/n$ has a complexity of order $\mathcal{O}(N'\cdot|\setS|\cdot 2^m)$. \remarkend \end{remark}
+\begin{remark} In our simulations, instead of performing joint iterative decoding between the inner and outer code stages at every iteration, we apply BCJR decoding at the inner stage once every $5$--$10$ iterations of message passing within the outer stage.
+This scheduling improves the convergence characteristics of the turbo decoder for short blocklengths.
+It also provides substantial computational savings for large blocklengths, since one iteration of BCJR decoding for a trellis code with rate $m/n$ has a complexity of $\mathcal{O}(N'\cdot|\setS|\cdot 2^m)$. \remarkend \end{remark}